reimagined/resolve/docs/basics/read-side.md

-# Updating a Read Model via a Projection Function
+# Updating a Read Model via Projection Functions
 A projection function is used to accumulate the event data to a **Read Model store**.
 Each projection function takes the store object and event settings, including the aggregateID, timestamp and payload.